Travel Basics: 2019 Warbler Tour

-Schedule a personalized morning or afternoon in Central Park with Elise Boeger
+Schedule a personalized morning or afternoon birding in Central Park with Elise Boeger

-2) Central Park and the Hudson River Valley: Adults Only 2018 Tour SOLD OUT
+2) Central Park and the Hudson River Valley: Adults Only 2019 Warbler Tour now open for reservation.

 Join Avian Adventures' Gerry Griffiths and Elise for 10 days.
 Explore Central Park, then follow the tiny migrants up the Hudson River Valley.
 This year we will spend 2 nights in Bear Mountain exploring Doodletown, a ghost town and favorite nesting site of the cerulean warbler, then on as far as Fort Edward, NY.
 Stay in quaint inns, enjoy fresh local meals, and arrive back in NYC with time to explore Jamaica Bay and Central Park one more time.
 We will celebrate and say farewell with dinner in a wonderful locally owned bistro.
 No previous birding experience necessary.

 On the agenda:

 Nature, warblers & other song birds, nesting great blue herons, and nesting bald eagles, local inns, delicious fresh local food, and great company including two world-class birdwatching leaders and a private expert birding guide in Central Park and the Washington County Grasslands.

 .
 For more information contact us here.
 Tell us: “I Want to See Warblers!”